koenvervloesem/raspberry-pi-home-automation/ADDITIONS.rst

 The book dives into a specific set of home automation protocols, but the architecture is general and modular enough to use it with other protocols.
 I found the following projects that look interesting if you want to use another protocol (note that I didn't test them):

+digitalSTROM
+  `digitalstrom-mqtt <https://github.com/gaetancollaud/digitalstrom-mqtt>`_ lets you set and react to any digitalSTROM devices using MQTT.
+There's a Docker image on Docker Hub.
 KNX
   `knx-mqtt-bridge <https://github.com/pakerfeldt/knx-mqtt-bridge>`_ bridges your KNX devices with MQTT.
 It doesn't have a Docker image on Docker Hub, but it supplies a Dockerfile to build your own Docker image.
 Loxone